 If you plan on breastfeeding your newborn, bring a set of nursing supplies such as breast pads, lanolin cream, nursing bras, a pump, cooling gel pads, and a nursing pillow.

-When Is The Best Time To Start Packing?
+When Is The Best Time To Pack?

 There you go.
 The list might seem overwhelming, but you have a lot of time to pack.
 Pack in advance, and you'll have nothing to worry about.:)